YassineSdk/Loanless_Pay/README.md

 🧩 Role & Objective

-You are an expert full-stack developer specialized in Flask web applications.
-Your task is to build a complete, production-ready web app called Loanless.

 💡 App Description

 Loanless is a microloan web application that allows individuals to request small loans with 0% interest rate, only a 2% commission fee.